 - Pediatric Hospital Medicine

-Associate Chief Quality Officer for Performance Improvement and Patient Experience, Stanford Children's Health (2018 - Present)
+Associate Chief Quality Officer, Stanford Children's Health (2018 - Present)

 Vice President, Performance Improvement, Stanford Children's Health (2017 - Present)

-Associate Medical Director, Acute Care, Lucile Packard Children's Hospital Stanford (2014 - Present)
+Associate Medical Director, Acute Care, Lucile Packard Children's Hospital Stanford (2014 - 2019)

 Fellowship Director, Stanford University Clinical Excellence Research Center (2011 - Present)